raphaelcaires/raphaelcaires/README.md

 </p>

 <p align="center">
   Hello folks!
 My name is Raphael and I'm a software engineering 💻 student 🎓 from Rocketseat 🚀.
 I love ❤️ to explore new technologies and use them to solving 🔧 real life problems ⚙️.
 I'm always ready to learn and work across new techs 💡.
-Some of my hobbies are games 🕹️, books 📚 and taking care of my dogs 🐶.
+Some of my hobbies are guitar 🎸, games 🕹️, books 📚, and play with my dogs 🐶.
 Welcome 🤓!
 </p>

 <h2 align="center">